facebook/create-react-app/docusaurus/docs/available-scripts.md

 ## `npm test`

-Launches the test runner in the interactive watch mode.
+Launches the test runner in the interactive watch mode<sup>\*</sup>.
 See the section about [running tests](running-tests.md) for more information.

+> \*You can disable this behavior by passing the flag `--no-watch` if needed though, interactive mode is suggested.

 ## `npm run build`